NLeSC/guide/software/code_review.md

 Here is a list of things to consider when looking at the program as a whole, rather than when looking at an individual file or change.

-(TODO: look at how this interacts with the eSTeP checklist)

 #### Documentation

 Documentation is a prerequisite for using, developing and reviewing the